RFM CUSTOMER EMAIL SUPPORT

 We ship all of our products frozen in insulated boxes with dry ice and ice packs.
 We limit our boxes to 55 LBS so that we can ensure that there is enough room to fit some dry ice and some ice packs in your order.
 Everything will be sent out frozen and tightly packed.
 If any of your products arrive thawed or starting to defrost, this is perfectly fine and safe!
 You do not need to worry or freak out.
 It is perfectly safe to thaw and re-freeze pet food.

 Sometimes, for reasons out of our control, packages get delayed during transit.
 Normally, this is not a major cause for concern due to all the coolant in your box, as long as it is just a 24 hour delay.
 If your package is being delayed over the weekend, and sitting at a FedEX facility until Monday, then we have a problem.
-If your tracking number says your package is delayed, please email us Orders@rawfeedingmiami.com and include your full name, tracking number, and let us know your box is being delayed in the subject line.
+If your tracking number says your package is delayed, please email us at Orders@rawfeedingmiami.com and include your full name, tracking number, and let us know your box is being delayed in the subject line.
 We will look into this matter immediately and get back to you with an update.

 We have partnered up with Perfectly Rawsome to provide you with raw feeding educational materials!
+Head on over to their page to read more about the raw diet.

-Unfortunately, we do not do phone consultations.
+Unfortunately at this time, we do not do phone consultations.
 We do everything via email for several reasons.
 First, it takes us a couple of days to get back to our customers.
 We are a small company and we are all actively involved in the daily happenings behind the scenes at RFM.
 Any free time goes to customer service, and while we love talking to our customers, we have found that it is just not possible at this time to do it over the phone.
 Second, we talk to hundreds of people on a weekly basis.
 So having all the information in an email allows us to pick up where we left off, and not have to continuously ask you the same questions over and over again.
 We understand that for some people, email is not convenient, and we apologize.
 But in order to receive the one on one attention you seek, you must communicate with us via email.

 Due to the perishable nature of our product, Raw Feeding Miami does not offer any refunds or exchanges once an item is purchased.
 You must purchase at your own risk.
 If you have an item you cannot feed for some reason, please feel free to email us for any tips or tricks on how to feed it or for some possible other uses for that product.